Teut2711/chemical_manager/README.md

 * **Reordering:** Select rows using checkboxes, then use the "Move Up" and "Move Down" buttons to reorder the rows.
 * **Undo/Redo:** Use the undo and redo buttons to revert or reapply changes.
 * **Exporting Data:** Click "Save as CSV" to download the table contents in CSV format.

-### Contributing

-We welcome pull requests!
-Please ensure your code follows the existing style and conventions (BEM for class names, TypeScript for logic).

 ### License

 This project is open source and available under the MIT License.